Most knitters enjoy knitting scarves, and a lot of us started with knitting a scarf as our first project.

 Of course, when designing for children, or adults who are either very tall or very short, you can make shorter or longer scarves as you like.
 And sometimes a long scarf is a lot of fun, no matter how tall you are.
 (But for children, an extra-long scarf can be a safety hazard.
 You might even consider knitting a cowl instead of a scarf, so the child can stay warm without scarf tails that could get caught in things.)

 What About Width?

 Since I mentioned it, you may also be wondering if there's an ideal width for a scarf.

 Again, it depends on your preferences somewhat.
 Sometimes a skinny scarf is fun, or nice for when the weather isn't too cold, but a wider scarf is warmer for the winter.

 I say it somewhat depends on your preferences because it also depends on the stitch pattern you are using to some degree.
 If you're knitting a scarf using a lace pattern, for example, that has a multiple of, say, 18 stitches, you need to take that into consideration when planning your scarf.

 Will a single repeat of the pattern look good?

 If not, is 36 stitches too wide for the kind of scarf you're envisioning?

-This is where knitting a gauge swatch can be super helpful, because you'll actually be able to see what the pattern looks like in your chosen yarn, how it drapes and whether it looks like it will be too wide or narrow as a scarf.
+It is where knitting a gauge swatch can be super helpful because you'll be able to see what the pattern looks like in your chosen yarn, how it drapes and whether it looks like it will be too wide or narrow as a scarf.
 The good news is, if you don't like your first choice, there are many other stitch pattern options out there.